 The microfibers are designed for minimum wear and maximum conductivity.
 After 10,000 hours of testing, the fibers showed wear of less than 0.001" and are projected to last over 200,000 hours of continuous operation and to withstand 2 million reversals.
 Even when the fibers are worn down to fit the shaft exactly, AEGIS Nanogap Technology ensures that the fibers continue to work by non-contact electron transfer.

-Finally, since they last for the L10 bearing insiedlife of the motor and they do not generate any dust or contamination, AEGIS Rings can be installed inside motors — they can be bolted to the back of the bearing retainer.
+Finally, since they last for the L10 bearing life of the motor and they do not generate any dust or contamination, AEGIS Rings can be installed inside motors — they can be bolted to the back of the bearing retainer.
 Internal installation will not interfere with the operation of the motor or the AEGIS Ring's performance, yet offers an extra measure of protection for the ring itself.

 AEGIS Rings just work.
 So for the world's most effective bearing protection — regardless of motor size, horsepower, speed, or service requirements (stops/starts/reversals) — insist on AEGIS Shaft Grounding Rings, proven in millions of installations worldwide.